prendradjaja/advent-of-code-2024/README.md

 # Advent of Code 2024 solutions

-Mostly in C.
+Mostly in C this year.

 ## Python utilities

 To do: Copy in sscanf.py (and give it a permanent home, maybe in toys repo)

 ## C notes

 Reading files and parsing:
 - [C template]: Read and parse a file line-by-line with `fopen()`, `fgets()`, `strcspn()`
 - Day 3: Read a file character-by-character with `getc()`
-- Day 5: Read a file with distinct "sections"/"paragraphs"
+- Day 5: Read a file with a fixed number of "paragraphs"
+- Day 25: Read a file with an unknown number of "paragraphs"

 Integer types:
 - Throughout the month I used `int` and occasionally `long` when necessary